Leleuvia

 Leleuvia (pronounced [leleuˈβia]) is a coral cay in Fiji's Lomaiviti archipelago.
-The 68,000 m² islet is the site of the Leleuvia Island Resort, previously operated by the Chinese-Fijian businessman Emosi Yee Shaw.
-Only recently in early 2006 has the Island been leased by a Company called Saluwaki Limited with the intention to refurbish the island resort.
+The 68,000 m² islet is the site of the Leleuvia Island Resort, previously operated by the Chinese-Fijian businessman Emosi Yee Show.
+Only in early 2006 has the island been leased by a company called Saluwaki Limited with the intention to refurbish the island resort.
 Leleuvia Island is popular among beachcombers and kite surfers.
 There is snorkelling directly off the beach.